-The editors at Here Come Everyone magazine (HCE) are seeking submissions for our upcoming Brutal Issue.
-We’re a quarterly literary magazine of short fiction, poetry, articles and artwork based around topical and interesting themes.
-HCE is published by Silhouette Press, a not-for-profit publishing social enterprise that aims to create a network of artists, writers and thinkers to create new and innovative content, as well as carry out community creative writing projects.
-Together, we aim to provide an open and accessible platform for readers and contributors.
+The editors at Here Come Everyone magazine (HCE) are seeking submissions for our upcoming Green Issue.
+We’re a tri-annual literary magazine of short fiction, poetry, articles and artwork based around topical and interesting themes.
+HCE aims to provide an open and accessible platform for readers and contributors.

 We encourage bold/striking interpretations of the theme.
-If your link to brutality isn’t self-evident, we advise you to include a few lines in your author bio to provide context.
+If your link to ‘green’ isn’t self-evident, we advise you to include a few lines in your author bio to provide context.

 Fiction: please submit only one piece per issue; stories may be up to 2,000 words.